thoughtspot/thoughtspot.github.io/_advanced-search/formulas/date-formulas.md

 For the following date formulas, you can further specify either `fiscal` or Gregorian `calendar` on which to base date calculations.
-(If you do not specify a calendar type, the formula will default to standard Gregorian, with the year starting in January.)
+(If you do not specify a calendar type, the formula defaults to standard Gregorian, with the year starting in January.)

 * `day_number_of_quarter`